michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 The above command creates two objects _Policy_ and _PlacementBinding_.

-* The _Policy_ objects define the NetworkPolicy that will be deployed on _local-cluster_.
+* The _Policy_ objects define the NetworkPolicy that will be deployed on the managed cluster.
 It associates the NetworkPolicy to the webserver-acm namespace, and enforces it.
 * The _PlacementRule_ resource associates the _Policy_ object with the _PlacementRule _resource that was created in the beginning of the exercise.
 Thereby, allowing the Policy to apply to all clusters with the _environment=production_ label.

 After the creation of the objects, navigate to **Governance Risk and Compliance** in the Red Hat Advanced Cluster Management for Kubernetes console.
-Note that the policy is configured, and _local-cluster_ is compliant.
+Note that the policy is configured, and the managed cluster is compliant.

 Make sure that the policy is effective by trying to navigate to the application once again - **https://&lt;webserver application route>/application.html**.
 (The application should not be accessible).

 ### Stage 2 - Allow traffic from the Ingress Controller

 In this section, you will modify the policy you have created in the previous section.
 You will add another ObjectDefinition entry to the policy.
-The ObjectDefinition will apply a second NetworkPolicy object onto the webserver-acm namespace in _local-cluster_.
+The ObjectDefinition will apply a second NetworkPolicy object onto the webserver-acm namespace in the managed cluster.
 The NetworkPolicy object will allow traffic from the Ingress Controller to reach the webserver application in port 8080.
 An example definition of the NetworkPolicy object -

 ```
 apiVersion: networking.k8s.io/v1